mahoney1/docs/animaltracking-tutorial.md

 6. In VSCode Explorer, choose File > Open Folder, and navigate to the `animaltracking` folder in your cloned repo - then select the `contracts` folder, eg. navigating to the `$HOME/animaltracking/contract` directory.
 The `contract` folder must be your top-level project folder in VSCode before proceeding

-7. Click on the IBM Blockchain Platform icon and from '...' ellipses on the 'Smart Contract Packages' panel, choose to 'Package a Smart Contract' - choose `animaltracking@0.0.1`.
+7. Click on the IBM Blockchain Platform icon and from '...' ellipses on the 'Smart Contract Packages' panel, choose to 'Package a Smart Contract' - choose `animaltracking-ts@0.0.1`.
 You should get confirmation the package was successfully created.

 8. Next, under 'Local Fabric Ops' choose to 'Install' the package onto the local peer - await a successful install message in VS Code.

-9. Next, instantiate the `animaltracking` Smart Contract by choosing 'Instantiate'  and when prompted, select `animaltracking@0.0.1` as the contract to instantiate.
+9. Next, instantiate the `animaltracking-ts` Smart Contract by choosing 'Instantiate'  and when prompted, select `animaltracking-ts@0.0.1` as the contract to instantiate.

     - When prompted to provide a function, supply the text:
       `org.example.animaltracking:instantiate`